 For Some Schools, Learning Doesn't Stop On Snow Days

-Even when schools are closed for snow, students in Delphi, Ind., are expected to log on to their classes from home.
+Students in Delphi, Ind., are expected to log onto their classes from home when schools are closed for snow.

 The seniors in Brian Tonsoni's economics class at Delphi Community High School are no strangers to technology — everybody has an Internet-connected laptop or smartphone in front of them in class as they work on business plans.

 "We made a company, and so we are selling scarves," says Hannah Napier.

 Team member Abby Price says their group has come up with a slogan as edgy as her high-tech classroom: "Don't be an ascot, get a scarf."

 Students laugh, and Tonsoni says, "Now, you're pushing the envelope ... "

 He has taught at Delphi, about 70 miles northeast of Indianapolis near Lafayette, for nine years.
 He likes the fact that his lessons — many of which he's translated to podcasts — are usable even when the weather gets in the way.

 "This group, we had great participation," Tonsoni says.
 "We got into a 30-minute discussion on winners and losers in the economic system of America — on a snow day, from my recliner."

 Student Isaac Miller says he and his classmates are so plugged in outside of school that e-learning doesn't feel that different — though, he admits, it doesn't work for every class.